Vision and performance in sport

-- If you can still see the object, you’re right eye dominant.
+- If you can still see the object, your right eye is the dominant eye.
 If not, try closing your right eye.
-Which ever eye keeps the object visible through the triangular hole is your dominant eye.
+Whichever eye keeps the object visible through the triangular hole is your dominant eye.

-If you’ve experienced an improvement in sport by perfecting your vision, or have any other tips to share, tell us about it in the comment box below!
+If you’ve experienced an improvement in sports by perfecting your vision, or have any other tips to share, let us know!
+We’d love to hear from you.